mediosaccesible/EliteHouseSmokeShop/README.md

 This website project, including its source code, custom layout, structure, styling, animations, written content, design system, user interface, and custom implementation, is owned by **Medios Accesible / James Andrew Boyden**.

-No part of this project may be copied, reused, modified, redistributed, resold, republished, uploaded, or used to create another website without prior written permission from Medios Accesible.
+No part of this project may be copied, reused, modified, redistributed, resold, republished, uploaded, or used to create another website without prior written permission from **Medios Accesible / James Andrew Boyden**.
-**For sales contact us at mediosaccesibles@gmail.com**

 ## Source Code Ownership

-All custom HTML, CSS, JavaScript, layout structure, responsive design work, navigation structure, visual styling, and custom website implementation in this repository are proprietary property of **Medios Accesible**.
+All custom HTML, CSS, JavaScript, layout structure, responsive design work, navigation structure, visual styling, and custom website implementation in this repository are proprietary property of **Medios Accesible / James Andrew Boyden**.

 This code is provided only for the approved **Elite House Smoke Shop** and may not be reused, sublicensed, transferred, or distributed without following buyout clause.